💝 Current patients can now refer a friend 💝

 Clinical assessment

-Your clinician analyses whether hormone stabilisation with HRT is suitable and will explain your treatment options.
+Your clinician analyses whether hormone stabilisation with HRT is suitable, and then explain your treatment options.

 • 3